22. Women and the Cold War

 Diane Nash, a civilian leader in the civil rights movement, visited Vietnam in December 1966 along with 3 other American women and each brought back stories to the media describing what they saw.
 This was just one of many such "fact-finding" missions undertaken by US citizens early in the conflict in order to report on a war that wasn't receiving the kind of coverage they wanted.

 Like WWII before it, there were many ways women proved integral to the Vietnam War.
-Despite the precedent set by female correspondents in prior wars, people kept trying to hold women back.
+Despite the precedent set by female correspondents in prior wars, they were not always accepted in the field.
 Nevertheless, women reported, including Gloria Emerson for The New York Times.
 She received many awards and was praised for her stories.

-Vietnam became increasingly unpopular.
+The Vietnam War became increasingly unpopular.
 Tens of thousands of Americans were being drafted and dying every month in a war few could identify a purpose for.
 As the Vietnam War dragged on into the late-1960s and early 70s, women, especially college women and middle-aged, middle-class white mothers, were increasingly active in the anti-war movement.
-Organizations such as Students for a Democratic Society, founded in 1960 and active at as many as three hundred colleges, staged campus demonstrations against military recruitment, war research, the war altogether.
+Organizations such as Students for a Democratic Society (SDS), founded in 1960 and active at as many as three hundred colleges, staged campus demonstrations against military recruitment, war research, and the war altogether.
 Their opposition stemmed from their opposition to broader Cold War logic.

 Like WWII before it, there were many ways women proved integral to the Vietnam War.
-Despite the precedent set by female correspondents in prior wars, people kept trying to hold women back.
+Despite the precedent set by female correspondents in prior wars, they were not always accepted in the field.
 Nevertheless, women reported, including Gloria Emerson for The New York Times.
 She received many awards and was praised for her stories.

-Vietnam became increasingly unpopular.
+The Vietnam War became increasingly unpopular.
 Tens of thousands of Americans were being drafted and dying every month in a war few could identify a purpose for.
 As the Vietnam War dragged on into the late-1960s and early 70s, women, especially college women and middle-aged, middle-class white mothers, were increasingly active in the anti-war movement.
-Organizations such as Students for a Democratic Society, founded in 1960 and active at as many as three hundred colleges, staged campus demonstrations against military recruitment, war research, the war altogether.
+Organizations such as Students for a Democratic Society (SDS), founded in 1960 and active at as many as three hundred colleges, staged campus demonstrations against military recruitment, war research, and the war altogether.
 Their opposition stemmed from their opposition to broader Cold War logic.

 By 1969, frustration with America’s continuing involvement in Vietnam led SDS to demand more direct action.
 Bernardine Dohrn led an SDS faction that published a manifesto entitled, “You Don’t Need a Weatherman to Know Which Way the Wind Blows” in New Left Notes.
 This document made the case for revolution.
 Dohrn was also active in the Weather Underground, a group committed to answering the violence of the war with violence here at home, including bombings at university buildings.

 By 1970, Dohrn was on the FBI’s Most Wanted List, where she remained for several years.
-Participation in SDS and the Weather Underground inspired some women to join radical feminist groups, as they frequently felt that their voices in the radical anti-war movement were not heard or heeded.
+Participation in SDS and the Weather Underground inspired some women to join radical feminist groups, as they frequently felt that their voices in the radical anti-war movement were not heard.

 Some celebrity women protested American involvement in the Vietnam War.
 The most prominent of these women were Joan Baez and Jane Fonda.